ronakrm/ronakrm.github.io/_posts/2024-04-12-interpretability-science.md

 </div>

 ### It's So Much Easier Than Real-World Science
 In the real world we can never hope to draw enough samples to estimate complex, high-dimensional distributions.
-Costs of sample collection and computation can become exhorbitant, e.g., computing summary statistics over functional MRI sequences.
+Costs of sample collection and computation can become exorbitant, e.g., computing summary statistics over functional MRI sequences.
 These can limit the number of potential tests that can be actually considered.
 But in our machine learning, neural network case we are only limited by our compute, and our compute only consists of possible paths through the model!

 Again, _if we really wanted to_,
 we could enumerate all possible hypotheses for questions like "Which part of my model is responsible for behavior $A$?"
-In practice we would never do this and the compute cost can easily become obsene.[^enum] But this does suggest that we do not have to worry about permutation costs in the same way that classical science does.
+In practice we would never do this and the compute cost can easily become obscene.[^enum] But this does suggest that we do not have to worry about permutation costs in the same way that classical science does.
 We are not limited by ethical concerns of additional animal testing, or prohibitive costs associated with high-fidelity data collection or expert time, or the time it takes to run a physical experiment.

-Even moreso, this type of testing is fully and embarassingly parallel!
+Even moreso, this type of testing is fully and embarrassingly parallel!
 Anyone with a specific hypothesis about a particular part of a network can test it, and that particular result, even if it turns out to be nothing, can be used as a sample for someone else's null distribution if it is relevant to their hypothesis.
 We don't even have to be careful about defining the hypothesis spaces at the start.
 We can collect any number of samples of the form "replace subset of model with my guess $g$ and measure loss",